 As part of our mission to document the lives, work, and products of Texas artisans and artists through 1900, the William J. Hill Texas Artisans and Artists Archive works with institutional partners to collect images of objects created by these artisans and artists, as well as data about the objects and their creators.
 Priority is given to potential partners with substantial collections of 19th-century objects that were hand-made in Texas, and the Archive's Advisory Board contributes to discussions regarding potential partners.
-Our institutional partners as of 2015 are as follows.
+Our institutional partners are as follows.

 Dolph Briscoe Center for American History

 The University of Texas at Austin